Private infrastructure facilities

 Relationship to ‘infrastructure facility of significance’

-However, projects previously approved as an IFS or for which an application for approval as an IFS was made prior to the commencement of the amendments, will remain subject to the former IFS provisions.
+Projects previously approved as an IFS, or for which an application for approval as an IFS was made prior to the commencement of the amendments, remain subject to the former IFS provisions.